 It is the goal of Regional School District 13 to identify children with disabilities at the earliest possible age.
 Wherever possible the intervention provided is within the regular classroom environment.
 Although school personnel initiate the majority of referrals, parents are encouraged to refer their child if there are concerns about educational progress.
 Upon referral, a Student Assistance Team, working with the parent, will determine the appropriate course of action, and whether the school's Planning and Placement Team should meet.
 A team of school personnel will meet with parents to discuss appropriate action.

 Special education services for students in grade 6 and up will also include appropriate transition services as determined through the Planning and Placement Team.
 As noted in the Transition Bill of Rights, the focus of these transition services is to prepare students for adulthood in the areas of employment, post-secondary schooling and life skills.
 Appropriate services and supports are determined on an individual basis using a variety of transition assessments.
-Important information regarding transition resources including The Transition Bill of Rights can be found by visiting the CT State Department of Education website.

 Nursing services are provided by a registered nurse in each of the District's schools.
 Additionally, selected school staff participate in emergency training programs, thereby assuring that there is always a trained adult available in case of school emergency.
 In addition to providing for everyday health needs of students, the nursing staff performs required school-based health screenings and also plays an educational role regarding general school health issues.